 We have compared the capabilities and performance of Invader, SLAyer, and Predator on the above case studies on an Intel[®] CoreTM i7-3770K machine.
 The memory consumption was below 128 MB in all cases.
 As we can see in Table 1, Predator successfully verified even the test-cases that were causing problems to Invader or SLAyer.
-We have also revealed issues of memory safety violation in the examples distributed with Invader and SLAyer because Invader did not check memory manipulation via array subscripts and SLAyer did not check size of the blocks allocated on the heap.9 All the tools were run in their default configurations.
+We have also revealed issues of memory safety violation in the examples distributed with Invader and SLAyer because Invader did not check memory manipulation via array subscripts and SLAyer did not check size of the blocks allocated on the heap.
+18 All the tools were run in their default configurations.
 Better results can sometimes be obtained for particular case studies by tweaking certain configuration options (abstraction threshold, call cache size, etc.).
 However, while such changes may improve the performance in some case studies, they may harm it in others, trigger false positives, or even prevent the analysis from termination.

 We have also compared the new version of Predator with its older version that participated in the 1st International Competition on Software Verification (SV-COMP'12).
 The old Predator produced false positives on many of the more advanced case studies, including NSPR arenas and lvm2, and it was also slower.
-For example, the merge-sort case study, presented as the most expensive in [7] (Predator 2011-02), now runs approximately $25 \times$ faster on the same machine ($5 \times$ due to the algorithms presented above and $5 \times$ due to an improved live variable analysis).
+For example, the merge-sort case study, presented as the most expensive in [7] (Predator 2011-02), now runs approximately $25\times$ faster on the same machine ($5\times$ due to the algorithms presented above and $5\times$ due to an improved live variable analysis).
 The new Predator participated in the 2nd International Competition on Software Verification (SV-COMP'13) [4], where it won three categories.
 Moreover, the fact that Predator did not have any false negative over the whole SV-COMP'13 benchmark confirms the soundness of our analysis algorithm.

-9 We used the latest publicly available version of SLAyer from [2].
+18 We used the latest publicly available version of SLAyer from [2].
 The version from [3] was not available, but [3] targets mainly checking of spuriousness of counterexamples.
+SLAyer is, however, still in an active development, thus it is possible that its newer versions may provide better results.